New Adviser Resources

 - Many advisers find that the second step is to involve students right away in a hands-on project that are both fun and meaningful.
 Whether through an official FCCLA national program or a simple local effort, give members a chance to make a difference and take the lead.

-- Ask your state adviser to explain how FCCLA is organized in your state and to find an experienced adviser to be your mentor and sounding board.
+- Ask the state adviser to explain how FCCLA is organized and to find an experienced adviser to be your mentor and sounding board.
 Obtain, review, and use FCCLA publications and audiovisual resources.
 Perhaps, most of all, enjoy your students and your FCCLA chapter experiences.

 Things to keep in mind during the first year: